 - Learn what it’s like to work at a specific organization.

-- Gain knowledge that can help you in writing your resume, interviewing for jobs in the field, and your other job search activities.
+- Gain knowledge that can help you in writing your resume, interviewing, and more.

 - Initiate a professional relationship and expand your network of contacts in a specific career field; meet people who may forward job leads to you in the future.